-It has now been more than 30 years since San Francisco experienced a significant earthquake, and almost 115 since the last earthquake of the scale contemplated in this Project.
+It has now been more than 30 years since San Francisco experienced a significant earthquake, and more than 110 since the last earthquake of the scale contemplated in this Project.
 Despite this length of time between large earthquakes, lifeline operators are making significant investments to retrofit and upgrade their infrastructure systems.

 Building on decades of previous investment, several major retrofit programs have been completed in recent years, and others are now underway, further reducing expected levels of system damage in a future earthquake.
 Detailed system wide risk analyses and engineering studies are important components of these programs.
 The organizations listed below have made significant progress toward improving their own systems and as a result, the resilience of the entire city and region.
-Additional details can be found in the associated Sector Summaries.
+Additional details can be found in the Sector Summaries.

-Completed programs: Caltrans retrofits of elevated freeways and bridges crossing the Bay, BART Earthquake Safety Program, SFPUC Water System Improvement Program, Golden Gate Bridge
+- Completed programs: Caltrans retrofits of elevated freeways and bridges crossing the Bay, BART Earthquake Safety Program, SFPUC Water System Improvement Program, Golden Gate Bridge retrofit, PG&E power and natural gas system upgrades. - Programs underway: SFPUC Sewer System Improvement Program, SFPUC Auxiliary Water Supply System, SF Port Seawall Resilience Program.